 It's like having a pharmacist for a best friend

 Enzalutamide belongs to the class of medications called antineoplastic endocrine therapies.
 Specifically, enzalutamide is an androgen receptor inhibitor.
-This medication is used to treat metastatic prostate cancer (cancer that has spread to other parts of the body) in people who have received medications or had surgery to lower testosterone levels, or have received prior cancer treatment with docetaxel.
+Enzalutamide is used to treat prostate cancer that has not spread to other parts of the body but that is no longer responding to medicine or surgery to lower testosterone levels.
+It is also used to treat metastatic prostate cancer (cancer that has spread to other parts of the body) in people who have received medications or had surgery to lower testosterone levels, or have received prior cancer treatment with docetaxel.

 Androgens are male hormones and include testosterone.
 Prostate cancer cells require testosterone in order to grow and reproduce.
 Enzalutamide blocks the action of male hormones such as testosterone that tell the cancer cells to grow.
 This slows the growth of prostate cancer.